 - Intrathecal Baclofen Pump

-Our Inpatient Rehabilitation Center is accredited as a pediatric specialty program by the Commission on Accreditation of Rehabilitation Facilities (CARF) and is the only inpatient rehabilitation center in the State with this designation.
+Our Inpatient Rehabilitation Center is accredited as a pediatric specialty program by the Commission on Accreditation of Rehabilitation Facilities (CARF).
+Valley Children's is one of only two pediatric facilities in the state with this impressive designation, and one of only five on the West Coast.

 - Rehabilitation Follow-up